Data-driven identification of the spatio-temporal structure of turbulent flows by streaming Dynamic Mode Decomposition: Results

-The temporal structure of the original temperature field and the temperature field reconstructed from the first two dynamic modes is shown in figure~\ref{fig8} using horizontal slices located that the spanwise middle of the domain, $y = H/2$, and at different heights.
-Figures~\ref{fig8}(a) and (b) contain visualisations of the original field at $z=0.1H$, to capture fast plume emission, and at $z=0.8H$, to capture slow oscillations, respectively, and figures~\ref{fig8}(c) and (d) present the corresponding reconstructions.
-A visual comparison of the original and the reconstructed fields qualitatively shows that sDMD can clearly distinguish the two dominant spatio-temporal structures, with the first two dynamic modes identifying the fast motion of the plume emission for the dataset sampled at $0.1$ free-fall time units (figures~\ref{fig8}(a) and (c)), and the first two dynamic modes capturing the slow oscillatory mode for the dataset sampled at $0.5$ free-fall time units (figures~\ref{fig8}(b) and (d)).
-The frequencies obtained from the DNS data and the sDMD calculations are compared with the DMD frequencies being calculated according to Eq.~\eqref{eq:eigenvalues}.
-The period of the first dynamic mode is 16.8 free-fall time units, which matches perfectly the period of the slow oscillation observed in the original dataset.
-The second dominant mode has a period of 1.6 free-fall time units, which fits the period of the fast plume emission determined from the original DNS data.
+The temporal structure of the original temperature field and the temperature field reconstructed from the first two dynamic modes is shown in Fig.~\ref{fig8} using horizontal slices located that the spanwise middle of the domain, $y = H/2$, and at different heights.
+Figure~\ref{fig8}(a) and ~\ref{fig8}(b) contain visualisations of the original field at $z=0.1H$, to capture fast plume emission, and at $z=0.8H$, to capture slow oscillations, respectively, and Fig.~\ref{fig8}(c) and ~\ref{fig8}(d) present the corresponding reconstructions.
+A visual comparison of the original and the reconstructed fields qualitatively shows that sDMD can clearly distinguish the two dominant spatio-temporal structures, with the first two dynamic modes identifying the fast motion of the plume emission for the dataset sampled at $0.1$ free-fall time units (Fig.~\ref{fig8}(a) and ~\ref{fig8}(c)), and the first two dynamic modes capturing the slow oscillatory mode for the dataset sampled at $0.5$ free-fall time units (Fig.~\ref{fig8}(b) and ~\ref{fig8}(d)).
+The frequencies obtained from the DNS data and the sDMD calculations are compared with the DMD frequencies \blue{calculated according to Eq.~\eqref{eq:eigenvalues}}.
+The period of the first dynamic mode is 16.98 free-fall time units \blue{according to Eq.~\eqref{eq:eigenvalues}}, which matches \blue{very well} the period of the slow oscillation observed in the original dataset measured to be 16.8 free-fall time units.
+The second dominant mode has a period of {1.58} free-fall time units \blue{according to Eq.~\eqref{eq:eigenvalues}}, which fits the period of 1.6 free-fall time units of the fast plume emission determined from the original DNS data.
+In both cases, the relative error between the time scales obtained from the full data and via DMD is about 1 $\%$.
 The agreement between the sDMD results and the DNS data, and the distinct identification and separation of the two dominant spatio-temporal structures with frequencies that differ by an order of magnitude, gives further confidence in the capability of DMD to capture the relevant processes, be it in the temporal or spatial framework.